lcmeyer37/openstock/README.md

 ![Bear Logo](sblogo.png)

 ## About
 Open Stock is a project [licensed under GNU GPLv3](https://github.com/lcmeyer37/openstock/blob/master/LICENSE), being created making use of NetBeans and Java.
-Some of its features include:
+This repository is welcome to anyone interested to [contribute](CONTRIBUTING.md) with it.

 ![Chart](example1.png)
 ![Separate Windows](example2.png)
 ![Offline Trader](example3.png)
 ![Bot Editor and Simulator](example4.png)

-- [x] Real-time data for multiple assets: stocks, dividends, indexes, forex, cryptocurrency
+Features:
-- [x] Possibility to analyze multiple charts at the same time
+* Real-time data for multiple assets: stocks, dividends, indexes, forex, cryptocurrency
-- [x] Use of Annotations and Indicators for Technical Analysis
+* Possibility to analyze multiple charts at the same time
-- [x] Use of Robots to test automatic Algorithmic Trading
+* Use of Annotations and Indicators for Technical Analysis
-- [x] To create your own Indicators to use with the software (Bearcode Scripts)
+* Use of Robots to test automatic Algorithmic Trading
-- [x] To create your own Trader Bots algorithms to use with the software (Bearcode Scripts)
+* To create your own Indicators to use with the software (Bearcode Scripts)
-- [x] To test the efficacy of algorithms with the Bots Editor and History Trading Simulator
+* To create your own Trader Bots algorithms to use with the software (Bearcode Scripts)
-- [x] Save/Load Charts and Offline Transactions
+* To test the efficacy of algorithms with the Bots Editor and History Trading Simulator
-- [x] Export .csv files for spreadsheets tracking
+* Save/Load Charts and Offline Transactions
-- [x] OHLC and Separate Indicator charts
+* Export .csv files for spreadsheets tracking
-- [x] Offline Trading
+* OHLC and Separate Indicator charts
-- [x] Telegram Bots for private notifications
+* Offline Trading

-This project has a similar counterpart made in C# .NET.
-Connected to the HitBTC Exchange, this other project presents Tickers, Orderbooks, Buy and Sell panels, simulation panels for Offline training trading and also a section to work with multiple trader bots configuring specific TA events and rules.
-The idea is also to use this project as reference to add new features.
-And this project also invites anyone interested to [contribute](CONTRIBUTING.md) with it.
+* Telegram Bots for private notifications

 Data and functionality provided for free by:
 * [IEX](https://iextrading.com/api-exhibit-a/)